x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/standalone-eop/standalone-eop.md

 However, EOP is also available in the following on-premises scenarios:

-- **In a standalone scenario**: EOP provides cloud-based email protection for your on-premises Exchange organization or for any other on-premises SMTP email solution.
+- **In a standalone scenario**: EOP provides cloud-based email protection for your on-premises Exchange organization or for any other on-premises SMTP email environment.
 - **In a hybrid deployment**: EOP can be configured to protect your on-premises Exchange environment and control mail routing when you have a mix of on-premises and cloud mailboxes.
 For more information about hybrid, see [Exchange Server hybrid deployments](../exchange-hybrid.md).

 In these scenarios, EOP can simplify the management of your email environment and alleviate many of the burdens that come with maintaining on-premises hardware and software.